Architecture Guide

 Desktop Capture

 Main Process uses desktopCapturer.getSources() to take a full-screen screenshot as a NativeImage buffer.
-This is immediately passed via IPC to a new temporary fullscreen Snipper Window.

 3